-If a CMYK-to-CMYK or RGB-to-CMYK device link profile is available for the specified output profile and source profile, Device link profile selected is displayed below the Output profile drop-down list box.
-When a device link profile has been selected, the specific device link profile name is displayed below the Source profile drop-down list box.
+If a CMYK-to-CMYK or RGB-to-CMYK device link profile is available for the specified output profile and source profile, Device link profile selected is displayed below the Output profile list.
+When a device link profile has been selected, the specific device link profile name is displayed below the Source profile list.
 The other source settings in the area are disabled as they are not applicable in the device link profile workflow.